The Map

 It’s the fastest way to sweep an area’s results into an offline list or a GPX file.

-Online UK OS maps need a free Bing Maps API key (from bingmapsportal.com, or reuse a GME key).
+Online UK OS maps need a free Bing Maps API key (from bingmapsportal.com with Key Type Basic and Application Type Public Website, or reuse a GME key).
 Add it in the map-type chooser via Add Custom Tile URL → UK OS Maps preset, paste the key, Save.

-Your position shows as a pulsing icon with a red heading indicator; tap it for current coordinates, GPS accuracy and elevation.
+Your position shows as a pulsing icon with a red heading indicator; tap it for current coordinates, GPS accuracy and elevation, plus an action menu to Save Location, Create Offline Geocache or Copy Coordinates.
 The follow button (in the right-side tool stack) cycles through follow modes:

 - No Follow — the map stays where you put it.